castles

 Perched atop the summit of the Hill of the Grasshopper, this historic site is the only castle in North America to have served as a royal residence.

 Chapultepec itself is one of the oldest and largest public parks in Latin America.
 Dating back to the pre-Hispanic era and officially designated as a public space in the 16th century, the park underwent major renovations in 1910 to commemorate Mexico’s independence centennial.
-Today, it spans approximately 2,100 acres—more than twice the size of New York City’s Central Park, often considered one of the largest urban parks in the world.
+Today, it spans approximately 2,100 acres — more than twice the size of New York City’s Central Park, one of the largest urban parks in the world.

 Detail of the right half of the mural La Dictadura y La Represión (Dictatorship and Repression) by Juan O'Gorman